 We also have analysis for NHS pressures in England, Scotland, and Northern Ireland.
 Note that available data is not always comparable across all nations.

-Last updated in 11 April 2024
+Last updated on 5 July 2024

 NHS backlog

-Like other UK nations, Scotland is facing a significant backlog of care exacerbated by the pandemic, with waiting lists increasing sharply in March 2020 and growing fast ever since.
+Like other UK nations, Scotland is facing a significant backlog of care exacerbated by the COVID-19 pandemic, with waiting lists increasing sharply in March 2020 and growing fast ever since.

 Waiting lists continue to grow